Hadassatech/Ecommerce/README.md

 # Ecommerce Apis - NestJS

 This repository hosts the source code for a feature-rich eCommerce application built with NestJS.
-It includes user authentication, product management, order processing, and role-based access control.
+It includes user authentication, product management, and role-based access control.
 The application uses JWT for authentication, Bcrypt for password hashing, Mysql for database, TypeORM, Nest Access Control.

 ## Features